SilShizukesa/final_project_ds/project/project.md

 print(result_table)

 ```
 With this data exploration, we have now made a formula that will find us the best overall song in the billboard summer hits dataset that is without any opinionated input.
-It is all solely based on data given to use in numerical observations of songs danceability, liveness, acousticeness, energy, and other factors.
+It is all solely based on data given to use in numerical observations of songs danceability, valence, acousticeness, energy, and other factors.

 Given this output, the best song on this list is:
+Electric Avenue by Eddie Grant made in 1983 with a score of .72871144

 # Data comparisons